austinBernard/Smart-Home-Security-System/README.md

 ### ----- Features -----

-	• Biomatric Scanner: Replacing the facial recognition with a biometric finger scanner.
-This will allow the person to unlock the door if your finger has been verified.
+	• Biomatric Fingerprint Scanner: for person identification in the double verification process.

 	• Camera: Once motion is detected camera comes on and will either take a photo/video and will email that picture to the owner, as well as storing the picture/video into a database with the date and time of occurence.
 The camera will also act as a facial recognition to allow double verification along with the biometric scanner.